 OpenFoodFacts.org - "Wikipedia of food"

 I love food and all aspects related to it.
-I participate in online forums like Seasoned Advice (which provides great insights on food safety, cuisines, hacks etc) have completed a 7-week course on Nutrition on Coursera, and keep exploring ways to eat healthy.
+To that end, I have completed a 7-week course on Nutrition on Coursera, regularly participate in online forums like Seasoned Advice (which provides great insights on food safety, cuisines, hacks etc) and keep exploring ways to eat healthy.

-I was happy to find recently the "Wikipedia of food" - OpenFoodFacts.org
+I was happy to find recently the "Wikipedia of food" - OpenFoodFacts.org, the biggest open food database, with over 3.7 millions products worldwide.

-Launched in 2012 by Stéphane Gigandet, the website crowd-sources food information from across the globe (over 145 countries).
+Launched in 2012 by Stéphane Gigandet, the non-profit, open source and open data project crowd-sources food information from over 145 countries.

 OpenFoodFacts has a system to assign scores to information about food products uploaded to its site through their app.